Skip to Content

 Use all parts of the I’itoi onion - How to Grow I'itoi Onions

-6. Harvest I’itoi onions for storage at the right time
+6. Harvest I’itoi onions at the right time

-Harvest I’itoi onions for storing when the tops begin to die back, and the bulbs develop a papery skin.
-In the low desert of Arizona I’itoi onions are usually ready for harvest between May and July.
+For the largest bulbs, allow the greens to die back and then harvest.
+The bulbs develop a papery skin.
+In the low desert of Arizona, I’itoi onions are usually ready for harvest between May and July.

 when to harvest I'itoi Onions